ThiagoSchetini/manjaro-architect-guide/README.md

 	sudo ntpd -qg

-For dual boot windows needs to be adjusted to UTC:
+For dual boot your Windows OS needs to be adjusted to UTC:

 	https://wiki.archlinux.org/index.php/System_time#Set_hardware_clock_from_system_clock